Skip to content

 Insurance telematics is revamping auto insurancee companies by effectively merging technology with finance and human behavior.
 It makes the entire system more transparent and increases driver safety.

-Allied Market Research published a report that the global insurance telematics industry with $2.4 bn in 2022 would reach $13.8 at a CAGR (Compound Annual Growth Rate) of 19.5% by 2030.
+Allied Market Research published a report that the global insurance telematics industry with $4 bn in 2024 would reach $18 bn at a CAGR of 19.5% by 2030.

 Telematics relies on the data collected from the device in the vehicle.
 It could be the GPS tracker or any other device that gathers information.
 A consumer survey in 2019 showed that around 30 to 40% of users were comfortable sharing their location and driving data with insurers.
-This percentage rose to 50% in 2020.
+This percentage rose to 50% (see Why Insurers Go to Online Insurance, Telematics).

 Even though there isn’t enough enrollment for insurance telematics, it won’t be long before telematics is a prominent way to personalize insurance coverage and lower premiums.